friaca/mutracker-cli/APPLICATION.md

   # If listened, the date in which the user listened to the album
   listened_date: datetime

+  # Notes on the release, whatever the user might want to write
+  notes: str
 ```
 # Tables
 *SQLite specific due to data type constraints*